abpframework/abp/docs/en/Community-Articles/2023-10-09-How-to-Upload-and-Download-Files-in-the-ABP-Framework-using-Angular/POST.md

 # How to Upload and Download Files in the ABP Framework using Angular
 In this article, I will describe how to upload and download files in the ABP framework.
 While I will use Angular as the UI template option, most of the code is compatible with all template types.
-In the article I just gather the some information in one write.
+In the article I just gather the some information in one post.
 Nothing is new.
 I searched How manage files in Abp in Search engine and I didn't find.
 So I decided write a simple article.

 ### Creating App Service.

 An empty AppService that uses IRemoteStreamContent was created.
-What is the content of an IRemoteStream?
-Documentation from ABP entitled: `ABP Framework provides a special type, IRemoteStreamContent to be used to get or return streams in the application services.`
+What is  IRemoteStreamContent, ABP Documentation  described: `ABP Framework provides a special type, IRemoteStreamContent to be used to get or return streams in the application services.`

 ```csharp
 public class StorageAppService: AbpFileUploadDownloadDemoAppService // <- a inherited from ApplicationService. `ProjectName`+'AppService'.